alieraydemir080504/InformationSecurity_task1/README.md

 - The more Jack talks with Jarett the more he understands why he is in such a dark place
 - Jarett was surprised himself wehn he noticed that his approach worked, it multiplied over time, he says he was able to see what people were doing on the system
 - In the end, he pled guilty on the internet, he got caught at 2-3 am in the morning and has to serve a minumum of 7 years in prison

+## a) Security Hygiene

+- When leaving your device unattended, always make sure to lock it
+- Always try to use strong passwords and multi-factor authentication
+- Unknown/Suspicious pop-ups, links or webpages should be avoided
+- When using puplic Wifi-networks, make sure to use VPN for privacy and anonymity
+- Use firewall protection
+- Please backup your files and keep your security software up to date
+- Do read the privacy policy
+- Invest in training and education to protect yourself
+- Think twice when sharing personal information

+  ## b) Make-belief boogie-man

+  ### What are we working on?

+  #### Company idea

+  MediaKing is a company which sells several different technical components from PC parts to video games themselves.
+They have an online shop where the customer can order whatever they which, but they have to be registered first.
+When the customer orders an item, this order is being processed in the backend of the system.
+As the order has been completely validated in the system, it is ready for shipment.

+  #### Priorization

+  - Security of the customer data (name, adress, etc.)
+  - Products and service data (Webshop)
+  - Database for orders and items in general
+  - A good system to manage orders and shipments
+  - Different payment methods (ApplePay, Paypal, ...)
+  - The customers trust into the company

+  #### Customer related matters (crown jewels and interactions)

+  - Customer interacts with the webshop and searches for different items
+  - Reaching support and interacting with the payment page is no issue
+  - After an order, the customer is being informed that the order was successful and is being shipped, notification via webpage itself or email
+  - Employees provide customer with the maximum amount of security for their personal data and payment
+  - They make sure that the order itself cannot the manipulated in any way

+  #### Tech company sketch